 Is an Electrical Management System the same?

-An EMS (Electrical Management System) is like the big brother to a surge protector.
+An EMS (Electrical Management System) is like the big brother of a surge protector.
 It will protect your RV and appliances but it will also give you more information.
 Again, assuming we are not electricians, I didn’t know that low voltage is a problem.

 It can also cause damage to the RV’s electrical system and electronic appliances.
 Air conditioners are a good example.
 Low voltage will allow the machine to work but it puts a lot of strain on the motor.
 Sooner or later, that motor is going to break.
 An EMS can tell you if the voltage at a Hookup (or your home) is too high or too low.